 "The heart of the matter is: How do you make your brand present in an environment when people just aren't meeting and aren't spending money?" says NEXT Events' Schneider.
 "It's about preserving relationships, making our customers' brands present and making them feel good about the money they have with us.
 When we get past this, it's going to make them feel good about spending more money."

 Create a Freemium Offer

 Anyone who's joined Spotify or Hulu is familiar with this approach, which was suggested by Beth Surmont, director of experience design at 360 Live Media during Northstar Meetings Group's webcast on Boosting Audience Engagement at Virtual Meetings (available on-demand now).
 With this approach, attendees can join the virtual event at no additional charge, but they agree to watch a sponsor's message or somehow engage with the sponsor.
 Those attendees that prefer not to have any promotional messaging, can pay an extra fee.
-"As an attendee, I might want that lower registration price point, or maybe I can afford to pay a little more and am willing to pay for the type of access that I want."
+"As an attendee, I might want that lower registration price point, or maybe I can afford to pay a little more and am willing to pay for the type of access that I want," said Surmont.

 This is another idea from Surmont that can provide the opportunity for a sponsorship.
 "You put people into breakout rooms: five people, five questions, for five minutes," said Surmont.
 "It's nice for a quick energy burst."

 Even the most well-crafted sales pitch is still a sales pitch.
 Audience members may be more likely to perk up by hearing about an event vendor or venue not from the supplier themselves, but from a satisfied customer.